SWivid/F5-TTS/src/f5_tts/infer/SHARED.md

 - This document is serving as a quick lookup table for the community training/finetuning result, with various language support.
 - The models in this repository are open source and are based on voluntary contributions from contributors.
 - The use of models must be conditioned on respect for the respective creators.
 The convenience brought comes from their efforts.
+- Welcome to pull request sharing your result here.

 <!-- omit in toc -->